What Other Parents Are Reading

 - eventual death as a result of organ failure

-Effects to the Food Supply and Environment
+Effects on the Environment and Food Supply

 After a nuclear blast, radiation particles can travel on wind currents for miles and settle in water sources, plants, and soil.
 Livestock and food crops in these areas are likely to be affected, causing food supplies to become contaminated.